Follow In The Country on Twitter

 Symptoms of Hosta Virus X

-Hosta Virus X affects different hosta cultivars in different ways, so it is impossible to give a definitive description of symptoms.
-The most common visual symptom is blue or green markings on a light colored leaf.
-These markings usually follow the leaf veins and bleed out into surrounding tissue giving the plant a mottled appearance.
-The tissue often appears lumpy, puckered, and of different thickness or texture that normally colored tissue.
 Less common symptoms include dried, brown spots and twisted, deformed leaves.
 It may be difficult to detect off colored mottling on dark, solid colored leaves.
 Some green tissue will show lighter colored mottling along the veins, but it is often not as pronounced as the markings on gold tissue.
 Some dark colored Hostas appear as if they have had bleach spilled on them, though.
-To make matters worse, some hosta cultivars don’t seem to show any visible symptoms of being infected with HVX and it may take a year for symptoms to show after a plant has been infected.

 Hosta Gold Standard infected with Hosta Virus X Hosta Gold Standard infected with Hosta Virus X Hosta Gold Standard infected with Hosta Virus X